splynx/docs/files/en/payment_systems/bitpay/bitpay.md

 ![(image)](8.5.png)

-Then customer have to confirm payment:
+Then customer has to confirm a payment:

 ![(image)](8.6.png)

-If your payment was successful, the status of invoice will  be "Paid":
+If payment was successful, the status of invoice will  be "Paid":

 ![(image)](10.1.png)